pomerium/documentation/docs/install/quickstart.md

 Now you can experiment with adding services to Docker and defining routes and policies for them in Pomerium.
 See [Guides](/guides/readme.md) for help or inspiration.

-::: warning This is a test environment!
+:::caution This is a test environment!
 If you followed all the steps in this doc your Pomerium environment is not using trusted certificates.
 Remember to use a valid certificate solution before moving this configuration to a production environment.
 See [Certificates][tls certificates] for more information.
 :::